alexander982/cl2048/README.md

 You can run game with leiningen and source files or you can download binary jar file.

 ### Binary file
-Download [jar](https://github.com/alexander982/cl2048/releases) file by double click on it.
+Run [jar](https://github.com/alexander982/cl2048/releases) file by double click on it.
 If it does not work on your system, you can run it from console.

     $ java -jar cl2048-0.1.0-standalone.jar